Religion in Asia

 Asia is the largest and most populous continent and the birthplace of many religions including Buddhism, Christianity, Confucianism, Hinduism, Islam, Jainism, Judaism, Shinto, Sikhism, Taoism, Korean shamanism, and Zoroastrianism.
 All major religious traditions are practiced in the region and new forms are constantly emerging.
 Asia is noted for its diversity of culture.
-Hinduism and Islam are the largest religion in Asia with approximately 1.2-1.3 billion adherents each.
+Hinduism and Islam are the largest religions in Asia with approximately 1.2-1.3 billion adherents each.

-History

-Asia is the birthplace of 11 major religions: Judaism, Hinduism, Taoism, Shintoism, Zoroastrianism, Buddhism, Jainism, Christianity, Islam, Sikhism, and the Baháʼí Faith.

 Indian religions

 Indian religions, also called Dharmic religions are the oldest religions of Asia.
 All Indian religions originated in the Indian subcontinent.
 These religions all have the similar concepts like dharma, karma, and reincarnation, but the interpretation of these concepts varies with each religion.